ppy/osu-wiki/news/2023/2023-12-03-osu-indonesia-presents-ascaveth-invitational-tournament-2023.md

 date: 2023-12-03 12:30:00 +0000
 ---

-Join in the excitement as Indonesia's flagship LAN tournament kicks off for a second season this weekend on Saturday, December 9th!
+Join in the excitement as Indonesia's flagship LAN tournament kicks off for a second season next weekend on Saturday, December 9th!

 ![](/wiki/shared/news/banners/bannercomingsoon.jpg)